 - Unless you are a new grad, graduate from the one-page resume.
 After you’ve been working for a while, you’ll need extra space to clarify and quantify your relevant work accomplishments and professional development activities.
 Just make sure to use a different Page 2 Header to avoid confusion and keep your name and contact details in front of the reader.

-If you would like an independent assessment of your current resume, our Senior Career Coach Derek Smith would be happy to provide a complimentary resume critique.
-Send your resume to the Info address on our website; we’ll assess it via our Resume Checklist and provide you feedback.
+If you would like an independent assessment of your current resume, 2BDetermined can help.
+We’d be happy to provide a complimentary resume critique.
+Send your resume to our Contact Us email address; we’ll assess it via our Resume Checklist and provide you feedback.